 Certain investment managers of nonreadily marketable investments use investment strategies and techniques designed to achieve higher investment returns with lower volatility and low correlation to major market indices.
 These strategies and techniques, which include the use of leverage, futures and forward contracts, option agreements and other derivative instruments, create special risks and could increase the impact of adverse security price movements on the Foundation's investment portfolio.
-The Foundation had unfunded commitments related to limited partnerships and corporations currently invested in of \$13,732,874 at March 31, 2023 and \$15,415,568 at March 31, 2022, and committed to, but not invested in of \$1,000,000 at March 31, 2023 and \$500,000 at March 31, 2022.
+The Foundation had unfunded commitments related to limited partnerships and corporations currently invested in of \$12,507,551 at March 31, 2024 and \$13,732,874 at March 31, 2023, and committed to, but not invested in of \$2,365,000 at March 31, 2024 and \$1,000,000 at March 31, 2023.

-Nonreadily marketable investments also contain liquidity restrictions, which are as follows at March 31, 2023 and 2022:
+Nonreadily marketable investments also contain liquidity restrictions, which are as follows at March 31, 2024 and 2023:

-Limited Partnerships and Corporations: At March 31, 2023, approximately 33% of these investments are eligible for redemption either on a daily, monthly, quarterly or biannual basis, subject to certain restrictions, which include a notice period of 48 hours to 12 months.
-Approximately 4% of these investments are subject up to a 2 - 3 year lock-up period, either on a rolling lock up basis or at set expiration dates.
-Approximately 63% of these investments cannot be redeemed during the life of the partnerships and have remaining lives ranging from 1 to 10 years.
+Limited Partnerships and Corporations: At March 31, 2024, approximately 36% of these investments are eligible for redemption either on a daily, monthly, semi-monty, quarterly or bi-annual basis, subject to certain restrictions, which include a notice period of 48 hours to 12 months.
+Approximately 3% of these investments are subject up to a 2 - 3 year lock-up period, either on a rolling lock up basis or at set expiration dates.
+Approximately 61% of these investments cannot be redeemed during the life of the partnerships and have remaining lives ranging from 1 to 12 years.
 When the underlying assets are sold, the proceeds, less any incentives due to the partnerships' general partner, are to be distributed to the investors.
 These redemption restrictions will lapse in June 2025.

-Limited Partnerships and Corporations, Continued: At March 31, 2022, approximately 35% of these investments are eligible for redemption either on a daily, monthly, quarterly or bi-annual basis, subject to certain restrictions, which include a notice period of 48 hours to 60 days.
-Approximately 2% of these investments are subject up to a 3 year lock-up period, either on a rolling lock up basis or at set expiration dates.
+Limited Partnerships and Corporations, Continued: At March 31, 2023, approximately 33% of these investments are eligible for redemption either on a daily, monthly, quarterly or bi-annual basis, subject to certain restrictions, which include a notice period of 48 hours to 12 months.
+Approximately 4% of these investments are subject up to a 2-3 year lock-up period, either on a rolling lock up basis or at set expiration dates.
 Approximately 63% of these investments cannot be redeemed during the life of the partnerships and have remaining lives ranging from 1 to 10 years.
 When the underlying assets are sold, the proceeds, less any incentives due to the partnerships' general partner, are to be distributed to the investors.
-These redemption restrictions lapsed in September 2022.
+These redemption restrictions lapsed in June 2025.

+Foreign Investment Partnerships and Corporations: At March 31, 2024, approximately 60% of these investments are eligible for redemption either on a monthly, quarterly, bi-annual or annual basis, subject to certain restrictions, which include a notice period of 10 to 120 days.
+Approximately 25% of these investments are subject to a 1 to 3 year lock-up period, either on a rolling lock up basis or at set expiration dates.
+Approximately 15% of these investments cannot be redeemed during the life of the partnership.
+The life of these investments is unknown at this time.
+These redemption restrictions have lapsed in September 2024.

-Foreign Investment Partnerships and Corporations: At March 31, 2023, approximately 29% of these investments are eligible for redemption either on a monthly, quarterly or annual basis, subject to certain restrictions, which include a notice period of 45 to 90 days.
+At March 31, 2023, approximately 29% of these investments are eligible for redemption either on a monthly, quarterly or annual basis, subject to certain restrictions, which include a notice period of 45 to 90 days.
 Approximately 48% of these investments are subject to a 1 to 3 year lock-up period, either on a rolling lock up basis or at set expiration dates.
 Approximately 23% of these investments cannot be redeemed during the life of the partnership.
 The life of these investments is unknown at this time.
 These redemption restrictions will lapse in February 2026.

-At March 31, 2022, approximately 43% of these investments are eligible for redemption either on a monthly, quarterly or annual basis, subject to certain restrictions, which include a notice period of 30 to 75 days.
-Approximately 41% of these investments are subject to a 1 to 3 year lock-up period, either on a rolling lock up basis or at set expiration dates.
-Approximately 16% of these investments cannot be redeemed during the life of the partnership.
-The life of these investments is unknown at this time.
-These redemption restrictions will lapse in December 2024.